slowernews/wisdom-tldr/chapters/introduction.md

 > *"You are what you do, not what you say you’ll do."
 -- Carl Jung*

-> *"All men die, but not every man lives."
+> *"You are the combination of your habits and the people who spend the most time with."
+-- Naval Ravikant*

+> *"Do you want to know who you are?
+Don’t ask.
+Act!
+Action will delineate and define you."
--- William Wallace*
+-- Thomas Jefferson*

 You often feel tired, not because you have done too much but because you have done too little of what sparks a light in you.
 There is no coming to consciousness without pain.
 People will do anything, no matter how absurd, in order to avoid facing their own soul.
 To be real you need to be vulnerable.

 Your actions reveal your real values.
 Not what you say, not what you believe.
 How you do anything is how you do everything.
 You are your options.
 Ultimately you are your choices.

-> *"Do you want to know who you are?
-Don’t ask.
-Act!
-Action will delineate and define you."
--- Thomas Jefferson*

-> *"You are the combination of your habits and the people who spend the most time with."
--- Naval Ravikant*

 > *"How we spend our days is how we spend our lives."
 -- Annie Dillard*